kubernetes-sigs/network-policy-api/npeps/npep-133-fqdn-egress-selector.md

 There are a couple ways to maintain an allowlist:

-This example, includes the DENY rule in the same ANP object.
-It's also possible to use another ANP object with a lower priority (e.g. `100` in this example):
+This example, includes the Deny rule in the same CNP object.
+It's also possible to use another CNP object with a lower priority (e.g. `100` in this example):
 ```yaml
 apiVersion: policy.networking.k8s.io/v1alpha1
 kind: ClusterNetworkPolicy